dannim272/Non-Exam-Assesment/README.md

 > before **final** submit make sure to:
 > 1. delete 'main()' from terminal.py
 > 2. clear out the logins.db database (figure it out)
-> 3. compile the whole thing and make sure it works
+> 3. compile the whole thing and make sure it works - [this may work](https://www.geeksforgeeks.org/create-a-single-executable-from-a-python-project/)

 ## Table of Contents
 - **Documentation + all theoretical**